Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Is mixed incontinence harder to treat?
-Not necessarily, but it does require a tailored approach.
-By identifying which component — stress or urge — is more bothersome, your doctor can prioritize treatments.
-Often, addressing one component provides significant overall improvement.
+Not necessarily, but it does take a tailored approach.
+By figuring out which part bothers you more — stress or urge — we can focus treatment there first.
+Improving one component often helps the other, too.

 Can surgery fix mixed incontinence?
-Surgery (like a sling) effectively treats the stress component.
-The urge component may also improve after surgery, but often benefits from additional treatment such as behavioral therapy or medication.
+A sling procedure works well for the stress component.
+The urge component may also get better after surgery, but it sometimes needs separate treatment like pelvic floor therapy, medication, or nerve stimulation.

 How common is mixed incontinence?
 Very common.
-Studies suggest that up to one-third of women with incontinence have symptoms of both stress and urge types.
-It's particularly common in women over 50.
+Up to half of women with incontinence have both stress and urge symptoms.
+It's especially common in women over 50.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy